Swanchick/glua-documentation-generator/README.md

 # GLuaDocumentationGenerator
-Generate documentation for lua wich using garry's mod library syntaxis.
+Generate documentation for lua wich using garry's mod library syntax.

 ## How to use?